 1. Try some "criolla" food

-For dessert, try the flan, a custard made with cheese, coconut, or vanilla.
+For dessert, try the flan, a custard made with flavors such as cheese, coconut, or vanilla.
 Or the tembleque, a local bread pudding with a coconut flavor.

 2. Take salsa dancing lessons

-Some of these are The Courtyard by Marriott (Thu @ 8 pm), The Latin Roots (every day at 7 pm), Oyster Bar (Sun @ 8 pm), and others.
+Some of these include The Courtyard by Marriott (Thursday at 8 pm), The Latin Roots (every day at 7 pm), Oyster Bar (Sunday at 8 pm), and others.

 Now, where to dance?
 The best places to dance salsa are Rumba in Old San Juan and Nuyorican Cafe, where the band plays till 4 am on the weekends.

-If you want to experiment outside the tourist area, go to the bars along Roosevelt Avenue and Avenida Universidad; they are about 20 minutes away from Old San Juan.
+If you want to experiment outside the tourist area, head to the bars along Roosevelt Avenue and Avenida Universidad, which are approximately 20 minutes away from Old San Juan.

 3. Explore the different regions

-The island is small enough to drive from east to west in less than three hours.
+The island is small enough to drive across from east to west in under three hours.
 Explore the mountainous regions and climb Toro Negro (the tallest point, 4,930 ft. tall).

+Visit El Yunque Rainforest and swim in its rivers; locals adore them.
 Visit the sister islands of Vieques and Culebra.
-They have some of the best beaches in Puerto Rico, and they are mostly secluded.
+They have some of the best beaches in Puerto Rico, and most of them are secluded.

 If you need professional Spanish translation services, click here to check out Magma Translation.